 Packet Number (PN).

 FA enables restricting presence-monitoring time-windows to portions of a single association (that is, without leaving State 4).
-These time-windows are the EDP Epochs described in Subclause 10.y (EDP Epoch operations).
-A new frame anonymization parameter set (FA parameter set) is established between the AP MLD and non-AP MLD for each new active EDP Epoch of the non-AP MLD as described in 10.x.2 (Establishing FA parameter sets).
+These time-windows are the EDP Epochs described in subclause 10.y (EDP Epoch operations).
+A new frame anonymization parameter set (FA parameter set) is established between the AP MLD and non-AP MLD for each new EDP Epoch of the non-AP MLD as described in 10.x.2 (Establishing FA parameter sets).
 An FA parameter set includes the following:

 FA AID: new random value to be used as the non-AP MLD AID.
 The FA AID is selected by the AP MLD using implementation-specific means.

-FA STA MAC: new random values for the Affiliated STA MAC address randomization for each set link. <To accommodate BPE, the paragraph can be generalized to cover FA BSSID or similar>
+FA STA MAC: new random values for the affiliated STA MAC address randomization for each set link. <To accommodate BPE, the paragraph can be generalized to cover FA BSSID or similar>

 FA SN offsets: new random values for use in SN anonymization are generated for each supported sequence number space of the AP MLD and each supported sequence number space of the non-AP MLD, see Table 10-5 (Transmitter sequence number spaces).